virtu/bitcoin-dev/README.md

 - `m`: run make (using nproc/2 jobs)
 - `mf`: run make fast (using nproc jobs)
 - `g`: clone/update repo: `g u` for upstream, `g f` (or simply `g`) for fork repo.
-- `cirrus`: transparent wrapper for cirrus to prevent environment variables set by direnv from bleeding into Docker containers and interfering their environments